Sugar-secreting green microalga

 Biomass fermentation processes represent an alternative avenue to produce fuels and commodity chemicals with reduced environmental impacts.
 Currently, land crops (corn, sugarcane, and sugar beets) are the main source of sugar-rich biomass for fermentations, but they require considerable cultivation time and post-harvest processing to extract and yield the monomeric sugars needed for downstream applications.
 Thus, feedstock costs represent a large portion of the total process costs, imposing minimum molar yields for commercial viability.
 The use of lignocellulosic biomass, electro-biotechnology approaches, and C1 feedstocks (CO, CO2 and CH4) have been proposed as potential solutions.
 Microalgae stand out for their ability to use C1 feedstocks, having a faster growth rate than land plants, and the availability of existing infrastructure for a variety of industrial applications.

 Researchers at the University of Minnesota have developed methods of producing simple sugars using a microalgae strain, and a method of co-culture of the microalgae strain with other microbes to biosynthesize a product of interest using the sugars secreted by the microalgae strain.
 The recently isolated microalgae strain is found to secrete simple sugars into its extracellular environment under a broader range of pH than previously reported strains.
-Its high flexibility in pH, and ease of culture, enables co-culturing of a variety of microbes that can convert secreted simple sugars into other products such as ethanol, or as an alternative method for sequestering carbon.
+Its high flexibility in pH, and ease of culture, enables co-culturing of a variety of microbes that can convert secreted simple sugars into other products such as ethanol.
+This method is also of interest for carbon sequestration by converting carbon dioxide to glucose.

 This alga has the potential to decrease our reliance on conventional crops as a source of simple sugars.
 The ability to co-culture with other microbes opens new opportunities for reducing energy consumption, time, and wastage in biomanufacturing processes.
 This strain is more suitable for industrial applications, as many biosynthetic strategies are developed around a sugar feedstock; and, unlike this strain, most algae produce internal polysaccharides (starch) or complex carbohydrates in the extracellular space, which are not suitable for co-culturing systems.